 - Try kettlebells or start a weight-training program in your gym.

-- Take up running, if you don’t run already, and don’t be afraid to start a more intensive exercise program.
+- If you don’t run already, take up running, and don’t be afraid to start a more intensive exercise program.
 Moreover, you’ll get more bang for your buck with running versus walking.

 - Back pain often starts in this decade.
 Pilates can be useful to build core strength.